 Mina recently completed her doctoral thesis on ‘Interpretation of Impressionistic Piano Music’.
 For five years (2004-2009) she was the Honorary Secretary of the Beethoven Piano Society of Europe and during this time she collaborated with many distinguished pianists and scholars in promoting Beethoven's pianistic oeuvre.
 She is also active as a contributor and reviewer for the Arietta journal.

 Mina Miletic has extensive experience teaching in specialist music schools and giving private piano tuition to all levels, from beginners to advanced.
-She has been a Visiting Piano Teacher at Eton College since 2015, Wellington College since 2012, Harrow School since 2003, Redcliffe School since 2002.
+She has been a Visiting Piano Teacher at Eton College since 2015, Wellington College since 2012, Harrow School since 2003 and Redcliffe School since 2002.
 Mina has given master-classes in Armenia, Bulgaria, Serbia and UK and is increasingly engaged as an adjudicator for festivals and competitions.
 For two consecutive years (2008 and 2009) she was in the jury of the International Piano Competition 'Davorin Jenko' in Belgrade.

 Mature playing - good style, good sound, good musician